top of page

 Time to Value Is the Only Metric That Matters (At First)

 Nobody buys software because it looks good.
-They want results
+They want results.

-The first value delivered is the first step to long-term retention
+"The first value delivered is the first step to long-term retention."

-That's your TTV.
-Now, build everything around it.
+That’s your TTV.
+Build everything around it.

 Administer a Human Touch